Introduction to Wire & Cable Management

 - Cable tags

-Cable and wiring ducts are mainly available in the following configurations:
+Wire/cable ducts are mainly available in the following configurations:

 - Wide Slot: As the name indicates, these wiring ducts have wide slots, which assures flexibility, as different wire sizes can be easily accommodated within.
 Also, these wiring ducts provide excellent cable support when compared to narrow slot wiring ducts.
 The wide slot wiring ducts deliver an organized feel to communication and electrical control panel applications.